Frequently asked questions:

 It depends greatly on how much sludge is in your system and system layout.
 Basic idea: Half a day for a small system and a full day for a large one.

 Power flushing uses water cycling around the system at high flow rates, but water is frictionless and cannot dislodge hardened sludge of the inside walls of the system.
-POWDER flushing adds an abrasive powder or pellets to the water, while cycling through the system.
+POWDER FLUSHING adds an abrasive powder or pellets to the water, while cycling through the system.
 The abrasive acts like sandpaper on the inside walls, scraping off even the most hardened sludge.
 It also cleans "sludge flake" much better than standard power flushing can.
-(Picture of a POWDER flush)

 What is sludge?

 Sludge is a cumulative name for rust and debris found in your central heating system water.